Lifailon/multranslate/README.md

     <strong>English</strong> | <a href="README_RU.md">Русский</a>
 </h4>

-Multi-platform terminal user interface (TUI) based on the [Blessed](https://github.com/chjj/blessed) library for simultaneous text translation using several popular translation sources, as well as LLM via [OpenAI](https://openai.com).
+Cross-platform terminal user interface (TUI) based on the [Blessed](https://github.com/chjj/blessed) library for simultaneous text translation using several popular translation sources, as well as LLM via [OpenAI](https://openai.com).
 All sources do not require an access token (API key, with the *exception of OpenAI*) or other settings.
 Supports automatic source and target language definition at code level between English and any of the [supported languages](#-supported-languages), as well as access to translation history via [SQLite](https://github.com/WiseLibs/better-sqlite3) (up to 500 requests, after which old records from the history are automatically cleared).

 ![interface](/image/interface.jpg)